|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by the Japanese Navy during 1935.
 The airfield included intersecting runways that spanned the length of the island: Runway No. 1 and Runway No. 2.

-As of September 1, 1943 ravetments and at least one hanger were present at the base, along with fuel storage and radio masts and RDF station.
+As of September 1, 1943 revetments and at least one hanger were present at the base, along with fuel storage and radio masts and RDF station.
 The airfield was defended by light and heavy anti-aircraft guns emplaced on the island.

 American missions against Marcus

 March 4, 1942–July 4, 1945

-During 1951-1968 the US Coast Guard improved the airfield and installed a tall navigation mast at roughly the center of the former Runway No. 1 during the 1951-1968 era.
+During 1951-1968 the U. S. Coast Guard (USCG) improved the airfield and installed a tall navigation mast at roughly the center of the former Runway No. 1 during the 1951-1968 era.
 This mast was one of the tallest structures in the Pacific until 1985.